 We are proud to offer same-day crowns!
 Our office is equipped with the technology needed to scan patients’ mouths, design their crowns, and fabricate them during a single office visit.
 We will advise you whether your dental situation makes you eligible for same-day crowns.

 What are dentures?

 Dentures are removable, natural-looking replacement teeth.
 Dentures may be either full or partial.
 We can provide full dentures for patients whose natural teeth have all been removed.
-Patients who no longer have some of their permanent teeth may require partial dentures, which are attached to a metal frame that is connected to a patient’s natural teeth.
-They fill in where the permanent teeth have been removed.
+Patients who no longer have some of their permanent teeth may require partial dentures, which are attached to a metal frame that is connected to the natural teeth.
+Dentures fill in where permanent teeth have been removed.

 How do I care for my dentures?